zimolzak/birthday-party/list.md

 ## Clothes

+- **Wallet.** Some type of wallet that doesn't fold and is a little thinner than the one I have now.
+Maybe made of fabric or something other than leather.
+Should have at least 3 slots (a few cards, a few other cards, and cash folded in half).
+More slots are OK but no more than 6, I guess.
+These are sometimes sold as "card holder" type wallets.
+Bifold may be OK if skinny enough, but no trifold.
+Most colors are OK. (black, brown, tan, grey, tan: in solid or pattern.
+Or even fun designs like that Simpsons one I used to have.)

 - **Necktie or bowtie with repeating pattern of small logos**.
     Preferably made of silk, and with embroidered logos, but those aren't requirements.
 Logos of any of the following schools: